Name: (At birth) Petrus Sabbatius; Flavius Petrus Sabbatius Justinianus

 Justinian Family Data:

 An Illyrian, Justinian was born Petrus Sabbatius in A.D.
-483 in Tauresium, Dardania (Yugoslavia).
+483 in Tauresium, Dardania (Yugoslavia), a Latin-speaking area of the Empire.
+[See What Language Did They Speak in Constantinople?]
 Justinian's childless uncle became the Roman Emperor Justin I in A.D.
-518 and adopted Justinian.
+518. He adopted Justinian either before or after he became emperor; hence the name Justinianus.
 Justinian's own birth-based status in society was not high enough to command respect without the imperial office, and his wife's position was even worse.
-His wife, Theodora, was the daughter of a bear-keeper father, an acrobat mother, and she herself is considered a courtesan.

 Justinian died on November 14, 565, in Constantinople.